Disruption

 Maryland voters approved by an overwhelming margin a state constitutional amendment to legalize recreational marijuana for adults.

-FILE – A demonstrator waves a flag with marijuana leaves depicted on it during a protest calling for the legalization of marijuana, outside of the White House on April 2, 2016, in Washington.
-President Joe Biden is pardoning thousands of Americans convicted of “simple possession” of marijuana under federal law, as his administration takes a dramatic step toward decriminalizing the drug and addressing charging practices that disproportionately impact people of color.
+A demonstrator waves a flag with marijuana leaves depicted on it during a protest calling for the legalization of marijuana, outside of the White House on April 2, 2016, in Washington.
 (AP Photo/Jose Luis Magana, File)

 Voters in Maryland and Missouri approved state constitutional amendments to legalize recreational marijuana for adults.